5 Signs You Have No Money Management Skills

-With one in three Americans not saving money toward their retirement, this is a money management issue that can have serious long-term consequences.
+With one in three Americans not saving money toward their retirements, this is a money management issue that can have serious long-term consequences.

 The good news is you don’t need to put away massive amounts of your income now.
 The power of compounding interest means that even a small amount saved today can equal thousands in the future.

 The fix: Start researching the best retirement option for your finances, then direct a portion of your income to that account — even 10 percent will mean a more secure retirement.

 Unfortunately, emergencies happen all the time.
 If you don’t have a bit of cash socked away for those out-of-the-blue events then you’ll be left relying on credit — or worse, unable to pay your bills at all.

 Having savings set aside also gives you freedom.
 Can’t stand your roommate?
 You’ve got the funds to move out and find your own place.
 Boss giving you grief?
 An emergency fund will tide you over while you change jobs.

 The fix: Set aside 10 percent of your pay into a high-interest, online-only account.
 You want to make it hard for you to access your money frequently, but relatively easy to get at in a hurry.
 Then sit back and see what a difference having a backup plan makes to your sense of financial security.